The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Tools

-We can solve this task by first doing a converge cast (using $\multisr$ with $M=x$) to gather all $x$ messages to the root, and then do a diverge cast (using $\sr$) to broadcast these messages from root to everyone.
-Note that in order to use $\multisr$, the initial holder of each message $m$ needs to first generate a sufficient amount of random bits and attach them to the message; these random bits serve as the shared randomness associated with the message $m$ (which is needed in $\multisr$).
-The cost of $\multisr$ with $M=x$ is $O(n x\log \Delta \log n)$ time and $O(x\log \Delta \log n)$ energy.
+For the rest of the proof, we consider the second task.
+Let $X$ be the set of $x$ vertices that attempt to broadcast a message.
+We solve this task similarly in two steps: \begin{itemize} \item We first do a convergecast, using $\multisr$ with $M=x$, to gather all $x$ messages to the root.
+By \cref{lemma:multisr}, $\multisr$ costs $O(x\log \Delta \log^2 n)$ time and energy, so the convergecast costs $O(nx \log \Delta \log^2 n)$ time and $O(x \log \Delta \log^2 n)$ energy. \item After that, we do a divergecast based on $\sr$ to broadcast these messages from root to everyone.
+The divergecast costs $O(n \log \Delta \log n)$ time and $O(\log \Delta \log n)$ energy. \end{itemize} In order to use $\multisr$, the initial holder of each message $m$ needs to first generate a sufficient number of random bits and attach them to the message.
+These random bits serve as the shared randomness associated with the message $m$, which is needed in the definition of $\multisr$. \end{proof}

-Alternatively, the task can be solved using only $\sr$.
-Consider the following procedure which broadcasts at least one message $m$ among all $x$ messages.
-Do a converge cast using $\sr$, and then it is guaranteed that at least one message $m$ is reached to the root $r$.
-Next, we do a diverge cast using $\sr$ to broadcast the message $m$ to everyone.
-This takes $O(n \log \Delta \log n)$ time and $O(\log \Delta \log n)$ energy.
-To solve the task we repeat this procedure for $x$ times, and so the total cost is $O(n x\log \Delta \log n)$ time and $O(x\log \Delta \log n)$ energy. \end{proof}

-\paragraph{A Note about Energy Efficiency for Small Degree Graphs.} For the $\LOCAL$ model, it is possible to construct a good labeling $\mathcal{L}$ with a unique layer-0 vertex $r$ in $O(\log n)$ energy~\cite{ChangDHHLP18}.
-Note that in $\LOCAL$ each vertex is able to gather the list of IDs of its neighbors in one round.
-Given $\mathcal{L}$, the root $r$ is able to gather the entire graph topology in $O(1)$ energy in $\LOCAL$ (using a converge cast to relay the information to the root layer-by-layer).
-Thus, all graph problems in the $\LOCAL$ model can be solved using merely $O(\log n)$ energy.
-In~\cite{ChangDHHLP18}, they also showed that we can simulate any $\LOCAL$ algorithm in the $\cd$ or $\nocd$ models on bounded degree graphs (i.e., $\Delta = O(1)$) with only $O(1)$-factor overhead on both time and energy costs.
-Thus, all graph problems in wireless network models on bounded degree graphs can be solved using $O(\log n)$ energy.